google/json_serializable.dart/json_serializable/README.md

 [![Pub Package](https://img.shields.io/pub/v/json_serializable.svg)](https://pub.dev/packages/json_serializable)

-> `json_serializable` produces null-safe code.
-We are waiting for dependencies
-> to be migrated before it will appear "null-safe" on `pub.dev`.

 Provides [Dart Build System] builders for handling JSON.

 The builders generate code when they find members annotated with classes defined